TiffanyObiYU/GitRefresher/README.md

 - **git commit -m "message"** : commit our staged changes and tag them with the message
 - We want our commit messages to be as descriptive as possible (as well as concise)
 - **git push** : pushes our code to the repo
 - Note: if you are using git bash for the first time, you will probably have to log in using your username and password

+**Only use IF you don't already have gitbash/terminal, otherwise ignore this link** Gitbash - Download using https://git-scm.com/downloads.
+Right-click anywhere on our desktop or in a folder and select "git-bash here".
+Then a terminal should pop up.